 Academic accommodations for the classroom are identified and planned for through an interactive process that involves the student, the Ross Center Coordinator, and the course instructor.
-Any student who would like to make an accommodation request needs to provide this information to the Ross Center Coordinator:
+Any student who would like to request accommodations must complete the Accommodation Request Form.

 Once accommodations are identified, the Coordinator will develop a letter to the instructor that specifies the reasonable accommodations for the course (faculty letter).The Ross Center recommends that each student review the letter that specifies the accommodations with the instructor as early as possible in the semester.The Coordinators in the Ross Center are available to consult with students and instructors about modifications in course design to increase accessibility.